 Patrons can visit the PSC Archives Reading Room Monday - Friday, 8:30 a.m. to 5:00 p.m. to research, study or view the collections and exhibits.
+Please schedule a meeting prior to visiting the Archives.
 Archival records, like other Special Collections material, do not circulate.
 All visitors will be asked to sign-in to use archival materials.
 Patrons can sign in at the Archives front desk or complete the online PSC Archives Registration Form.
 Some materials may include sensitive or confidential information protected under federal and/or state privacy laws and regulations.
 Researchers who find sensitive personal information, including but not limited to social security numbers and student records, in any collection should notify a staff member.

 Use of Archives

 - The copyright law of the United States (Title 17, U.S. Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified by law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research."
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of "fair use," that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a duplication order, if, in its judgment, fulfillment of the order would involve violation of copyright law

 - Commercial use is prohibited without permission.
 To request permission to publish, broadcast or exhibit, contact the Archivist

 - Philander Smith College or the original creator of the work holds the copyright to content published on the Digital Archive